 Share

-SYNTHESIS-IN-PERFORMANCE — *the moment many parts become one piece. each contribution is recognized; the whole holds together.*
+SYNTHESIS-IN-PERFORMANCE — the moment many parts become one piece, and every part still shows.

 Chapter 5 — Share and the Moment of Becoming One Piece